-VAT exemption refers to business entities in the United Arab Emirates that can’t undergo UAE vat registration or to goods or services that aren’t subject to VAT.
+VAT exemption in UAE refers to business entities in the United Arab Emirates that can’t undergo UAE VAT registration or to goods or services that aren’t subject to VAT.

-Although most services or goods in UAE are taxed at the current VAT rate, which is five per cent, there are those that are exempt from VAT as mentioned earlier.
-If a product or service is considered as exempt from VAT, it is because it’s essential.
+Although most services or goods in UAE are taxed at the current VAT rate, which is 5%, there are those that are exempt from VAT as mentioned earlier.
+If a product or service is considered exempt from VAT, it is because it’s essential.

 - Education and training